Yonder (Yonder Technology Ltd) Credit Card

 When you make a transaction in a foreign currency, you may be given the option of allowing a third party (for example, the retailer) to convert your transaction into Pounds Sterling before submitting it to us.
 If you decide to do this, the exchange rate and any commission or charge will be set by the third party and may include a commission or charge.
 As we'll receive a transaction converted by a third party in Pounds Sterling, we won't apply a non-sterling transaction fee.

-We'll send statements to you via your mobile application monthly.
-This will include detail on your activity for the month.
+We'll send statements to you via your mobile app monthly.
+This will include details on your activity for the month.

 We may send you notices (including any information we're legally required to send you, such as information about changes to this agreement or other agreements we have with you) on or together with your statements.